Community Eligibility Provision (CEP)

 Questions and Answers:

-1. What Salt Lake City School District schools have been approved to participate in CEP for the 2022-2023 school year?
+1. What Salt Lake City School District schools are participating in CEP for the 2023-2024 school year?

 2. Should I apply for free and reduced meal benefits if my student attends a CEP school?

-All students who attend approved Elementary schools, regardless of income level, are eligible to receive one free breakfast and one free lunch each day they attend school.
-Free and reduced meal benefit applications will not be collected at these five CEP school sites.
+All students who attend approved CEP schools, regardless of income level, are eligible to receive one free breakfast and one free lunch each day they attend school.
+Free and reduced meal benefit applications will not be collected for students attending a CEP school.

 IMPORTANT - Parents must remember to fill out a free and reduced meal benefit application for their entire household if they have children attending other schools, or if their student transfers from a CEP school to attend another school in the Salt Lake City School District.
-Free student meal benefits do to transfer with the student when they transfer out of a CEP school.
+Free student meals DO NOT continue with the student when they transfer out of a CEP school.